 Population & Demographics

-Savusavu is located on the south coast of Vanua Levu Island in Fiji’s Northern Division and had a population of 3,372 in the 2007 census.
-It was officially declared a Tobacco Smoke Free Zone in August 2014 to prohibit the use of tobacco in public spaces.
+Savusavu is located on the south coast of Vanua Levu Island in Fiji’s Northern Division and was officially declared a Tobacco Smoke Free Zone in August 2014 to prohibit the use of tobacco in public spaces.

 The Copra Shed Marina is a staple hangout, with the Captain’s Cafe and Table providing breakfast, lunch and pizza.
 Other culinary delights include Country Kitchen, Sea View Cafe, Surf N Turf. the Grace Road Kitchen and Snowy House.
 The Hot Springs Hotel is one of the oldest and most popular stays in town, and oversees the harbour, while night spots include the Planter’s Club, the Waitui Club and Uro’s Nightclub.